Hurricane Kay (2022)

-Hurricane Kay was a strong Category 2 hurricane that made landfall along the coast of the Baja California peninsula.
-The twelfth named storm and eighth hurricane of the 2022 Pacific hurricane season, Kay originated from an area of disturbed weather that formed near Guatemala.
-Overall, damage from Kay totaled $10.62 million and four fatalities.
-Kay's rain was able to help fire fighters who had been struggling to put out the Fairview Fire.
+Hurricane Kay was a Category 2 hurricane that made landfall along the Pacific coast of the Baja California peninsula as a tropical storm.
+The twelfth named storm and eighth hurricane of the 2022 Pacific hurricane season, Kay originated from an area of disturbed weather that formed south of southern Mexico.
+Overall, damage from Kay totalled $63.5 million (2022 USD) and it was responsible for five fatalities.
+Rain from the storm proved beneficial for firefighters battling the Fairview Fire in Southern California.